-ENJOY ANCHORING.
+ENJOY ANCHORING with Barcelonasail.
 Laying at anchor in a beautiful bay is fantastic.
 It is a very special experience being in the middle of the nature, almost disconnected from the civilization.
 You will not hear any urban noises like cars, masses of people talking and walking, loud music from bars or your neighbors in the port.
 Also in most bays it almost dark during the night, so you will see a gorgeous night sky with thousands of stars.
 Your senses will become so much more sensitive.

 During daytimes it is pure fun to swim in the sea, the water is much clearer, so snorkeling makes much more fun as close to the beach.
 You will see many fishes, rocks and reefs, you will enter a new world of silence and awesome colors.